______________________________________________

 Distance 10 miles

-Weather - Fine but cloidy
+Weather - Fine but cloudy

 Starting Point: Cure Hill, Oakworth

 From Cure Hill, we headed up the Fleece Track.
-Down to Pickles Hill, From there,we took Street Lane—a stretch of road walking and then footpaths down to Lumbfoot.
+Down to Pickles Hill, from there, we took Street Lane—a stretch of road walking and then footpaths down to Lumbfoot.

 We climbed back up into the village of Stanbury.
 This historic village serves as the gateway to the wilder moors.
 Leaving the pubs and cottages behind, onto the open moorland.